 - Check the inlets/outlets, especially following periods of heavy rainfall.
 It is imperative to inspect the base of any pipework and/or otter proof grills as over time water can erode underneath such structures giving access to otters.

 - Ensure the gates continue to close properly.
 Replace any damaged or missing signs and ensure that all members and visitors remain vigilant.

 - Look for possible entry points being dug in, or out by rabbits, badgers etc. In some circumstances this may require some rabbit control to be undertaken.

 - If you use an electric fence to protect your fishery or incorporate electric scare wires in addition to a ‘barrier’ fence, then please ensure the electric circuit is intact, adequately powered and not shorting out and that the battery life is adequate.

 - Be aware that mink are naturally smaller and more agile than otters and depending on the fence design may still be able to enter the fishery.
-Further details on how to control non-native American mink (Neovison vison) can be found here.
+Further details on how to control non-native American mink (Neovison vison) can be found under the best practice guidance here.